 On Friday 26 June 2020, the Bombay High Court directed the Income Tax department to refund a sum of Rs 833 crore to the petitioner Vodafone Idea Ltd. within two weeks, without fail.

 The matter was taken up by a division bench of R D Dhanuka and Madhav J Jamdar, JJ.
 The hearing took place via video conference and thereafter an oral order was pronounced by Justice R D Dhanuka, after hearing all the parties to the case- Vodafone Idea Ltd., Assistant Commissioner of Income Tax, Principal Commissioner of Income Tax, and Union of India.

-(assistant commissioner) assuming Section 241A is applicable or otherwise.
+The bench said, "It is not in dispute that as on today, there is no determination of any further tax liability for any other assessment year which liability can be adjusted against the admitted refundable amount determined by the respondent No.1 (assistant commissioner) assuming Section 241A is applicable or otherwise.
 Even otherwise no approval is granted by the Principal Commissioner or Commissioner as the case may be to withhold the refund up to the date on which the assessment is made.
 In this case, the assessment order under Section 143(1) for the assessment year 2014-2015 has already attained finality resulting in the refund of the amount in view of the judgment delivered by Hon’ble Supreme Court on 29th April 2020 and the order dated 28th May 2020 passed by the respondent no.1."

 "We accordingly pass the following order: The respondents are directed to refund a sum of Rs.833,04,88,000/- to the petitioner within two weeks from the date of uploading of this order without fail," the order read.